 flâneur (flanör) noun (pl. flâneurs)

-A flâneur at heart, p.m. pevato constantly seeks new experiences whilst strolling down the boulevards of life.
-Along this journey, the author earned degrees from Dalhousie Law School and the London School of Economics.
+A flâneur at heart, pm pevato constantly seeks new experiences whilst strolling down the boulevards of life.
+Along this journey, the author earned several academic degrees including an LLB from Dalhousie University, and an LLM and PhD in Public International Law from the London School of Economics and Political Science (LSE).
+The author supports The Canadian Children’s Book Centre (CCBC), a not-for-profit organization that brings Canadian books to young readers; and Pennwriters, a multi-genre writing organization, wherein the author holds Published Penn status.